syseleven/grav-docs-syseleven-stack/pages/02.Documentation/03.block-storage/docs.en.md

 ## Questions & Answers

-### Can I use a block storage volume across multiple VMs?
+### Can I use a block storage volume across multiple VMs simultaneously?

 Unfortunately this is not possible.
-Think of a block storage volume like a virtual hard disk - just as you cannot connect a hard disk to multiple computers at the same time, you cannnot connect a block storage volume to multiple compute instances at the same time.
+Think of a block storage volume like a virtual hard disk - just as you cannot connect a hard disk to multiple computers at the same time, you cannot connect a block storage volume to multiple compute instances at the same time.

 ### How can I get shared storage inside SysEleven Stack?